Is Love At First Sight Real?

 First love

 There is so much riding on the first person you fall in love with, and the first person who breaks your heart, which is usually the same.
 The reason why our first love sticks with us for life is that it usually happens during that all-too-critical period: adolescence.
-This is when many people struggle with mental health, hormones and ourselves.
+This is when many people struggle with mental health, hormones and themselves.
 We constantly feel like we're not good enough, so when someone comes along and takes an interest in us, and we realize we are good enough, we latch onto that person and never want to let go. ("First comes love, then comes marriage…")

 Some people are lucky enough to experience first love again, meaning they find and fall in love with the same person they first fell in love with all those years ago.
 You may think, "that will never happen between me and my first love," and you are probably correct.
 Such instances are incredibly rare because we change so much as we grow that we are typically many different people in our 30s, say than we were in our 20s.
-The things we used to enjoy are no longer the same, and the people we once clicked with have changed too, so the odds of finding things in common grows smaller as we get older.
+The things we used to enjoy are no longer the same, and the people we once clicked with have changed too, so the odds of finding things in common grow smaller as we get older.

 Getty